Columbia Air Center: The Cloud Club is Evicted

-Riverside Airport (1940-1941)
+Riverside Airport (1940–1941)

 The Cloud Club contact the landowner, Rebecca Fisher, a white woman from Cordova, MD.
 She rented the 100+ acres to the Cloud Club for $30.00 a month.
 The airport opened sometime in late fall of 1940.
 The Cloud Club resumed operation of Howard University's CPTP in January 1941.
 Riverside Airfield earned its license through its participation in CPTP.

 The airport operation service, Cloud Club Inc. was Black-owned, though the land was rented from Rebecca Fisher, a white woman.
 The airport was owned and staffed by African Americans, with the occasional White flight instructor.
 It welcomed both Black and White pilots and students.
 The activities of Riverside Airport can be found reported in various national African American newspapers, including The Chicago Defender and Pittsburgh Courier.

 Notably, famed jazz musician Jimmie Lunceford joined the Cloud Club early in 1941, possibly in late 1940.
 Having aspired to be a pilot, Lunceford reportedly helped fund the airport and had his band members help construct the earliest buildings.
 Lunceford reportedly earned his private pilot's license at Riverside Airfield.
 When Lunceford died, the Cloud Club sent special airplane floral arrangements to his funeral.

 Riverside Airfield was an active airfield, offering private instruction, operating Howard University's CPTP, and hosting air shows and other community activities.
 In October 1941, the Cloud Club hired fellow member and aviation pioneer John W. Greene Jr. as the airport manager.

 John W Greene Jr.

 John Greene was a pioneering African American aviator who had earned his private pilot's license in 1929.
 He was the second African American to earn an air transport pilot's license (behind Charles Alfred Anderson) and the first African American to earn an airplane engine mechanics license.
 A Georgia native, he had lived in the Boston area from 1923 to 1940, where he worked as a mechanic with E.W.
-Wiggins Airways from 1943 to 1940.Greene's primary job was leading the District of Columbia Public School's aeronautics program at Black vocational high schools, primarily Phelps Vocational School and Armstrong High School.
+Wiggins Airways from 1943 to 1940.
+Greene's primary job was leading the District of Columbia Public Schools aeronautics program at Black vocational high schools, primarily Phelps Vocational School and Armstrong High School.